 The Company has a defined contribution retirement plan (the "Plan") for all eligible employees in the United States.
 Eligible employees may begin participating in the Plan upon their hire date.
 The Plan contains a 401(k) provision, which provides for employee pre-tax and/or after-tax contributions, from 1% to 50% of their eligible compensation up to a combined maximum permitted by law.
 The Plan also allows for higher limitations if an employee is age 50 or older.
-The Company matched employee contributions on a dollar for dollar basis per participant up to the greater of \$4,000 or 3% of eligible compensation for the year ended December 31, 2009 and matched employee contributions up to the greater of \$4,000 or 3% of eligible compensation for the year ended December 31, 2008.
+The Company matched employee contributions on a dollar for dollar basis per participant up to the greater of \$4,000 or 3% of eligible compensation for the year ended December 31, 2010.
+The Company suspended its employer matching contribution for the year ended December 31, 2009 and matched employee contributions up to the greater of \$4,000 or 3% of eligible compensation for the year ended December 31, 2008.
 Employees are eligible for the Company match after satisfying a one year service requirement provided that they are working on the last day of the Plan year in which the match is made.
 The Plan also provides for employees who retire, die or become disabled during the Plan year to receive the Company match for that Plan year.
 The Plan provides that forfeitures will be used to reduce the Company's contributions.
 Forfeitures are created when participants terminate employment before becoming entitled to the Company's matching contribution under the Plan.
 The Company also has the option of making discretionary contributions.
-There were no discretionary contributions made for the years ended December 31, 2010, 2009 and 2008 was \$1.8 million, zero and \$2.2 million, respectively.
+There were no discretionary contributions made for the years ended December 31, 2010, 2009 and 2008.
+The Company match expense for the years ended December 31, 2010, 2009 and 2008 was \$1.8 million, zero and \$2.2 million, respectively.